tani/rehype-template/README.md

     - This function returns new syntax tree.

 ### `doctype`
-Insert doctype element into a template like the above.
+Insert a doctype element into a template like the above.

+### `comment(value)`
+Insert a comment element into a template like the above.

 ### `html`